mcalla314/tkintertoy/docs/tutorial.rst

 While I told you to not fear lambda, if you write code in an object-oriented mode, you don't have to be concerned about lambda.
-While, the details of writing object- oriented code is far beyond the scope of this tutorial, we will look at the previous example in an object-oriented style using composition.
+While, the details of writing object- oriented code is far beyond the scope of this tutorial, we will look at the previous example in an object-oriented mode using composition.
 You will see, it is not really complicated at all, just a little different.
 The GUI did not change.

 Below is the new code: